forgery810/fl-studio-alesis-vixx/README.md

 Image Line forum entry for this script: https://forum.image-line.com/viewtopic.php?f=1994&t=247069

-Update to 1.1.0 -> - Added functionality including random trig pattern generator, quick quantize, and channel/mixer link.
-                     These functions are only available on the VI49 and 61, although the layout or device python file could be edited to include them on the VI25 at the expense                      of other functions.
-                   - The record, loop, overdub and metronome button LEDs now stay on when in use.

 Update to 1.5   -> - generator now uses pitch wheel to determine likelihood of trigs being generated.
 Moving the pitch up lowers the number while down fills every step.
                    - Random note generator with scales and range control has been added.